 Anderson and Cherokee Counties.
 The channel of the Neches River through Lake Palestine marks the

-boundary between Henderson and Smith Counties.
+boundary between Henderson County and Smith County.

 The Neches River rises just east of Colfax in eastern Van Zandt County and flows southeast for 416 miles to its mouth on Sabine Lake, on the northeastern edge of Port Arthur.
 The Neches has a drainage area of 10,011 square miles.